Blue wall of silence

-The blue wall of silence, also blue code and blue shield, are terms used to denote the supposed informal code of silence among police officers in the United States not to report on a colleague's errors, misconducts, or crimes, especially as related to police brutality in the United States.
-If questioned about an incident of alleged misconduct involving another officer (e.g., during the course of an official inquiry), while following the code, the officer being questioned would perjure themselves by feigning ignorance of another officer's wrongdoing.
+The blue wall of silence, also blue code and blue shield, are terms used to denote an informal code of silence among police officers in the United States not to report on a colleague's errors, misconduct, or crimes, especially as related to police brutality.
+If questioned about an incident of alleged misconduct involving another officer (e.g., during the course of an official inquiry), when following the code, the officer being questioned will perjure themselves by feigning ignorance of another officer's wrongdoing.

 Police corruption

-The code is considered to be an example of alleged police corruption and misconduct.
-Officers who engaged in discriminatory arrests, physical or verbal harassment, and selective enforcement of the law may be considered to be corrupt.
-Many officers who follow the code may participate in some of these acts during their careers for personal matters or in order to protect or support fellow officers.
+The code is one example of police corruption and misconduct.
+Officers who engaged in discriminatory arrests, physical or verbal harassment, and selective enforcement of the law are considered to be corrupt, while officers who follow the code may participate in some of these acts during their careers for personal matters or in order to protect or support fellow officers.
 All of these are considered illegal offenses and are grounds for suspension or immediate dismissal.
 Officers who follow the code are unable to report fellow officers who participate in corruption due to the unwritten laws of their "police family".

 Police perjury or "testilying" (in United States police slang) is when an officer gives false testimony in court.
 Officers who do not lie in court may sometimes be threatened and ostracized by fellow police officers.
 In 1992, the Commission to Investigate Allegations of Police Corruption (also known as the Mollen Commission) undertook a two-year investigation on perjury in law enforcement.
 They discovered that some officers falsified documents such as arrest reports, warrants and evidence to provide "cover" for an illegal arrest or search.
 Some police officers also fabricated stories when testifying before a jury.
-The Commission found that the officers were not lying for greed but because they believed that they were imprisoning people who deserved it.
+The commission found that the officers were not lying for greed but because they believed that they were imprisoning people who deserved it.
 Many prosecutors allowed police perjury to occur, as well.